 - Dr Cillian McBride (Politics, International Relations, and Philosophy)

-Dr Muiris MacCarthaigh is a Senior Lecturer in the School of History, Anthropology, Philosophy and Politics (HAPP) and current Recruitment and Marketing Lead.
+Professor Muiris MacCarthaigh is the Recruitment and Marketing Lead for the School of History, Anthropology, Philosophy and Politics (HAPP).
 Muiris is a proud exponent of the longstanding history of collaborative research excellence at Queen's University Belfast and in this video he explains more about the postgraduate research culture in HAPP.

 Jessica's research is based around the question 'Why and how do P&I clubs influence the counter-piracy practice of merchant ships in the high sea, high-risk trade routes?'.
 The project follows on from research undertaken by Jessica during the MA in Violence, Terrorism, and Security at Queen’s University Belfast.
 The project reflects the School's interdisciplinary ethos and follows a mixed methods approach that will allow the exploration of international trade law, maritime law, security studies, piracy studies and international relations in one of the most exciting, unconventional spaces of global governance.